Live Laparoscopic Video Retrieval with Compressed Uncertainty: Methods

 \subsection{Feature extraction}

 Visual feature extraction follows the same incremental sampling scheme we introduced in \citep{hashing_paper}.
-As shown in Figure \ref{fig:feature}, we use a spatio-temporal model: an I3D 3D convolutional neural network \citep{varch_i3d} pretrained on the Kinetics dataset progressively reads the video in consecutive chunks of 32 frames \ref{fig:feature}, or 1.3 s of video at 25 fps.
+As shown in Figure \ref{fig:feature}, we use a spatio-temporal model: an I3D 3D convolutional neural network \citep{varch_i3d} pretrained on the Kinetics dataset progressively reads the video in chunks of 32 frames \ref{fig:feature}, or 1.3 s of video at 25 fps.
+Video chunks are consecutive, i.e. without overlap, so as to avoid redundency.
 For each chunk, a 4096-D feature vector is generated, capturing the video's fine-grained temporal dynamics.
 Unlike the original sampling scheme found in previous hashing studies \citep{dvh, ssth, ssvh, udvhlstm, udvhtsn, nph}, ours does not discard any visual information, and is applicable in real time since the rate is fixed.
-Using this process, each 32s video clip is mapped to a sequence of 24 feature vectors.
+Using this process, we take each of our video clips - containing exactly 768 frames, for a duration of 30.72s - to a sequence of 768 / 32 = 24 feature vectors.
+A series of side experiments using a different clip duration (30 feature vectors, or 38.4s) is presented in the supplementary material, Section C.

+Clips are assigned classes according to the temporal annotations of their respective dataset - phase for Bypass40 and Cholec80, event for CEV64.
+A clip is marked with a particular label if more than half of it is contained in a corresponding surgical phase or event.